lwojcik/bnet-auth-service/README.md

 docker pull sc2pte/bnet-auth-service:latest
 ```

-Images tagged as `vX.X.X-master` are built from the master branch and they are considered production-ready.
+Images tagged as `1` and `latest` are built from the master branch and they are considered production-ready.

 ## Available endpoints